WHAT IS ALGAE?

 What can I do about the algae in my Phoenix Pond?

 However, there are a couple of more aggressive methods of ridding yourself of this aquatic weed.
-The cheapast method is to simply hand-weed it out and use it.
+The cheapest method is to simply hand-weed it out and use it.
 That’s right, it has uses: you can compost it or even use it directly as a natural mulch around plants such as roses.
 It’s very nutrient-rich.
 If you don’t want to hand-weed it, you can use a water treatment product to break it up, or starve it out — just make sure you clean your skimmer basket often during this process!

 Can I just use an Algaecide in my Phoenix Pond?

 PLEASE don’t run out to the pet store or pool supply and buy an algaecide!
-This chemical will kill the algae, which seems like a good idea at the time, but what happens is that it dies and sinks to the bottom of your pond.
+This chemical will indeed kill the algae, which seems like a good idea at the time, but what happens is that it dies and sinks to the bottom of your pond.
 Now, what do you suppose happens to dead plant material on the bottom of your pond?
-That’s right: it becomes food for more algae and other, less desirable anaerobic processes that fowl your pond water.
-Once you resort to chemistry to control your algae problem, chemistry will become the hobby to a larger extent than water gardening, and you’ve created a chemically-dependent water feature.
+It becomes food for more algae and other, less desirable anaerobic processes that fowl your pond water.
+Once you resort to chemistry to control your algae problem, chemistry will become more of a hobby than the water gardening, and you’ve created a chemically-dependent water feature.

 So you must ask yourself….Did I get into this hobby for the love of aquatic plants, amphibians, dragonflies, and fish?……or for the love of practicing water chemistry?

 In summary, algae is a fact of life in the world of ponding.
 It's part of the ecosystem.
 If this is not something that you wish to deal with, then a non-living system is going to be more to your liking.
 The more you know...